Jobs

 Please write a detailed Curriculum Vitae in Dutch or English, containing:

-Send the C.V. by e-mail to Lode.Daelemans@UGent.be using the subject ‘Application for Vacancy 20230101’ and mention for which vacancy (number) you are applying.
+Send the C.V. by e-mail to Lode.Daelemans@UGent.be using the subject ‘Application for Vacancy 202506’ and mention for which vacancy you are applying.
+If your CV is shortlisted, we will contact you for further information within two weeks.